sharife/mantrabio/site/content/science/_index.md

     biological function.

-    <br>Mantra Bio is harnessing the natural exosome pathway to generate
-    engineered Targeted Exosome Vehicles (TEVs) through our REVEAL Platform.
+    Mantra Bio is harnessing the natural exosome pathway to generate engineered Targeted Exosome Vehicles (TEVs) through our REVEAL Platform.
   heading: What are exosomes?
   image: /img/illustration-exosomes.png
 approach: